Python SDK

 )

-scraper_idID of the manual scraper from the dashboard (not an AI scraper ID).
+scraper_idstringYesID of the manual scraper from the dashboard

 page = await client.get_all_results(